zacmoss/laravel-event-poster/README.md

 User can see all events they are rsvp'd to on their myEvents page

+User filter events by date

-To be added : Events Filter /  No event input before current date / Styling / Input length verification
+To be added : No event input before current date / Styling / Input length verification

 Issues: